Batool Fatima

 Syeda Batool Fatima Naqvi (born 14 August 1982) is a Pakistani former cricketer who played as a wicket-keeper and right-handed batter.
 She appeared in one Test match, 83 One Day Internationals and 45 Twenty20 Internationals for Pakistan between 2001 and 2014.
 She played domestic cricket for Karachi and Zarai Taraqiati Bank Limited.

 Career

 She made her international debut in 2001, in a One Day International against the Netherlands at Karachi.

-She made Test debut on 15 March 2004, playing her only Test against the visiting West Indies at Karachi.
+She made her Test debut on 15 March 2004, playing her only Test against the visiting West Indies at Karachi.

 In 2010, she was part of the Pakistan side that won the cricket gold at the 2010 Asian Games, in China.

 She retired from international cricket following the 2014 Women's World T20.